7 WAYS TO FEEL

 David, the Psalmist, said, "When I kept silent (about His sin), my bones wasted away through my groaning all day long.
 For day and night, your hand was heavy upon me; my strength was sapped as in the heat of summer.
-Then I acknowledged my sin to you and did not cover up my iniquity.
-I said, 'I will confess my transgressions to the Lord'--and you forgave the guilt of my sin" (Psalms 32:3-5).
-Also, 1 John 1:9 tells us: "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
+So then I acknowledged my sin to you and did not cover up my iniquity.
+Instead, I said, 'I will confess my transgressions to the Lord'--and you forgave the guilt of my sin" (Psalms 32:3-5).
+So also, 1 John 1:9 tells us: "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."

 2. Read Scripture Aloud.